Frequently Asked Questions About Social Security Claims & Process

 In almost all cases, the representative receives 25 percent of the back benefits.
 The claimant will keep all future benefits in full.
 If your case is denied, there are no fees to be paid.

 Do you have more questions?
 Schedule your free, no obligation consultation and get the answers you need.
-You can rest assured knowing you'll be given sound and compassionate advice for your Social Security disability claim process.
+You can rest assured knowing you'll be given sound and compassionate advice throughout your Social Security Disability Claim process.
 Put Dan McCaskell's experience to work for you.